daidi/docsify-valine/README.md

 docsify-valine will allow you touse a fast, simple & powerful comment system [valine](https://github.com/xCss/Valine) on your [docsify](https://docsify.js.org/#/) pages.

+## Demo

+we provide you a simple demo page [here](https://daidi.github.io/docsify-valine/demo/#/) ,so you can see how it works.

+the code refers to `demo` folder which you can find in this repo.

 ## 🚧 Install

 ### Get APP_ID and APP_Key